Rasbash Lecture

 1933 – The first publication of the IFE was produced

-Published in Chemical Fires and authored by Firemaster A. Pordage, A. M. Cameron, and Dr. G. Burnet, which sold 1,250 copies in its first year.
-This became one of the IFE’s most successful publications, it underwent several editions and revisions before being withdrawn in the early 1970s.
+The Chemical Fires publication was authored by Firemaster A. Pordage, A. M. Cameron, and Dr. G. Burnet, it sold 1,250 copies in its first year.
+This became one of the IFE’s most successful publications, undergoing several editions before being withdrawn in the early 1970s.

 1934 – The IFE moves to London